won5830/Machine-learning-assisted-3D-angiogenesis-quantification/README.md

 ### Data preparation
 ### Run
 Download the angiogenesis dataset [here](https://kr.mathworks.com/matlabcentral/fileexchange/43400-skeleton3d) and save in `data/`.
 Name of the dataset should be formatted as follows.
+Evaluation result will be saved in `checkpoint/exp_name` as `csv` file.
 * If you want to evaluate angiogenesis data through skeleton data that is already extracted with [deep point consolidation](https://kr.mathworks.com/matlabcentral/fileexchange/43400-skeleton3d), save skeleton data as `input_ply_data_skel*.ply`
 * If you want to evaluate angiogenesis data from scratch, save original data as `input_ply_data_origin*.ply`.
 Temporary implementation of knn-contraction will be used for skeleton extraction.
 Not recommended due to the absence of several optimization modules.
 Variables can be further optimized at `knn-contraction` function in `skel_util.py`.